 Hi, I’m Rob!
-I’ve been Keto for almost three years.
+I’ve been Keto for over three years.
 This site is here to provide you with a wealth of resources for all things Keto.
 Let’s get started by telling you about my journey (so far)…

-Back in July 2017 I hit my heaviest weight at almost 300lbs (296lbs / 134.3kg).
+Back in July 2017, I hit my heaviest weight at almost 300lbs (296lbs / 134.3kg).
 I was only 26 years old and was starting to feel the weight of a lifetime of bad diet decisions.
 For instance, my knees were aching from just walking up the hills in Bristol.
-I was also getting so out of breath walking up the stairs at work that I would take the elevator (it was only two floors) instead.
+I was also getting so out of breath walking up the stairs at work, that I would take the elevator (it was only two floors) instead.

 I had long made the switch from shoes with laces to slip ons.
 Little changes like that meant that I was still functioning pretty well and just ignored my health.

 It wasn’t until I had to buy a new suit for a relatives wedding that I started to realise how big I had gotten.
 Most of the usual shops didn’t have my size in stock (52″ chest / 42″ waist) so I had to buy it online.
 It only got worse when I saw the wedding pictures a few weeks later… There was a rather unflattering side profile pic of me where I had no neck and the suit I had only purchased a few weeks prior was already too tight.

 That was the last straw and I resolved to get in better shape.
 I went online and google late into the evening.
 After many hours searching for diets I decided on Keto.